AI YouTube Thumbnail Maker

 01

 Canva Pro is $14.99/month with usage caps on AI generation.
 Adobe Express Pro is $9.99/month plus credit-pack add-ons.
-ViralMint charges a flat $0.01 per image via OpenRouter's Nano Banana — the cheapest production-quality image model on the market.
-Generate 100 thumbnails for a dollar.
+ViralMint charges a flat $0.05 per image via OpenRouter's Nano Banana — pennies per thumbnail, no monthly fee, no usage cap.
+Generate 20 thumbnails for a dollar, or 200 for $10.

 02